 In the Autonomous Region of Bougainville in Papua New Guinea and in Pakistan we are working to improve the peacebuilding abilities of women community leaders.
 Alongside the Nazareth Centre for Rehabilitation in Bougainville and the PAIMAN Alumni Trust in Pakistan we are running workshops and training courses to equip the women with the skills and knowledge they need to effectively address current and future conflict issues.

 In Kenya, we are working with WomanKind Kenya to strengthen the peacebuilding skills of grassroots women mediators.
 The women are all members of local peace committees in Garissa county in northeastern Kenya.
 Our training and accompanying support has helped the local women peacebuilders in Garissa to identify and implement women-led peace and dialogue initiatives that respond to and prevents communal conflicts in their communities.

-This work is funded by the UK Government, in support of the commitments made during Commonwealth Heads of Government Meeting (CHOGM) 2018.
+Funded by the Foreign, Commonwealth & Development Office, in support of the commitments made during the Commonwealth Heads of Government Meeting 2018.